-Berkeley PD has a plan to evaluate the progress of each project and by the end of the grant term will be able to analyze each projects success and share the results with internal and external stakeholders.
-This plan includes setting goals for each quarter with regards to training, public education through media, the purchase of equipment, and special enforcement opportunities.
+Berkeley PD has a plan to evaluate the progress of each project and by the end of the grant term will be able to analyze the project success and share the results with internal and external stakeholders.
+This plan includes setting goals for each quarter with regard to training, public education (through media), and enforcement opportunities.
 At the end of each quarter the grant administrator will be able to use appropriate data to support the progress of goals and objectives set.